 Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)

 Degree to which the impact can be avoided:

 Degree to which the impact can be managed:

 Degree to which the impact can be mitigated:

 Proposed mitigation:

 Residual impacts:

 Cumulative impact post mitigation:

 Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)

 DECOMMISSIONING AND CLOSURE PHASE

 Potential impact and risk: The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.
+Should the tower's lifetime be expired, it is assumed that the tower,

+together with its foundation, can be removed.
+In this event, ecological functioning that has been lost because of the cell phone tower, would be naturally restored.

 Nature of impact:

 Extent and duration of impact:

 Consequence of impact or risk:

 Probability of occurrence:

 Degree to which the impact may cause irreplaceable loss of resources:

 Degree to which the impact can be reversed:

 Indirect impacts:

 Cumulative impact prior to mitigation:

 Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)

 Degree to which the impact can be avoided:

 Degree to which the impact can be managed:

 Degree to which the impact can be mitigated:

 Proposed mitigation:

 Residual impacts:

 Cumulative impact post mitigation:

 Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)